Why Unmarried Couples Need Estate Planning Advice More Than Ever?

 Considerations for Children and Family Members

-- Guardianship may not reflect parental wishes.
+• Guardianship arrangements may not reflect the parents’ wishes.

-- Appoint legal guardians
+• Appoint legal guardians for minor children

-- Provide structured financial support
+• Provide structured financial support for dependants

-- Protect children from previous relationships
+• Protect the interests of children from previous relationships

-Professional advice ensures that children and dependants are fully protected while maintaining fairness between family members.
+Blended families require particularly careful planning to balance the competing interests of all parties involved.
+Professional advice ensures children and dependants are fully protected while maintaining fairness between family members.

 Utilising Professional Services